siddharth-mitra/Masters-thesis/README.md

 * Scaling models appropriately with constraints.
 * Monitoring models in production.

+In this project, we are focusing on heterogeneous model servers. i.e, multi-model servers with a non-uniform set of models being hosted.
 The goal of this project is to research an important question which falls within the domain of autoscaling.

-**Are making autoscaling decisions based on GPU utilization metrics more efficient than making decisions based on the number of inflight requests?**
+**Are autoscaling decisions based on GPU utilization metrics more efficient than making decisions based on the number of inflight requests?**

+**Smart scheduler so that models can be scheduled into a new server(container) co-located with other models based on current GPU memory usage**